Carlos Cordeiro

+Carlos Cordeiro (born 1956) is an American sports executive and retired investment banker.
+He is the senior advisor to the FIFA President and is serving as senior advisor to the White House Task Force on the FIFA World Cup 2026.

-Carlos Cordeiro (born 1956) is a sports executive.
-He was the president of the United States Soccer Federation (USSF) from February 10, 2018 until March 12, 2020 when he resigned after criticism over the legal stance taken by U.S. Soccer under his administration towards the U.S. women's national team.
+Previously he was president of the United States Soccer Federation from February 10, 2018 until March 12, 2020 when he resigned after criticism over the legal stance taken by U.S. Soccer under his administration towards the U.S. women's national team.
+In 2021, he was appointed the Senior Advisor to FIFA for Global Strategy and Governance and later the Senior Advisor to the FIFA President.
+In May 2025, Carlos was appointed by President Donald J Trump to serve as the Senior Advisor to the White House Task Force on the FIFA World Cup 2026.

 Biography

 Cordeiro was born to a Colombian mother and father of Indo-Portuguese descent in Bombay.
 He moved to Miami at the age of 15 and is a graduate of Harvard University, where he earned an AB and MBA.
 Prior to joining the USSF in 2007 as an independent director, Cordeiro was a partner at Goldman Sachs and an independent director at BHP.